200sc/gel/README.md

 # gel

-Gel (Graphical Emulation Layer) is an N64-like software renderer written in 512 lines.
+Gel (Graphical Emulation Layer) is an N64-like software renderer written in ~~512~~ 507 lines, with documentation.

     make; ./gel